B. J. Goodson: 2016

-The New York Giants selected Goodson in the fourth round (109th overall) of the 2016 NFL Draft.
-Goodson was the 15th linebacker drafted in 2016.

-On June 19, 2016, the New York Giants signed Goodson to a four-year, $2.92 million contract that includes a signing bonus of $582,207.
+The New York Giants selected Goodson in the fourth round (109th overall) of the 2016 NFL draft.
+He was the 15th linebacker drafted in 2016.
+On June 19, 2016, the Giants signed Goodson to a four-year, $2.92 million contract that includes a signing bonus of $582,207.

 Throughout training camp, Goodson competed against Keenan Robinson and Jasper Brinkley to be the starting middle linebacker after it was left vacant due to the retirement of Jon Beason.
 Head coach Ben McAdoo named Goodson the backup middle linebacker to start the regular season, behind starting middle linebacker Kelvin Sheppard.

-Goodson was inactive for the New York Giants’ season-opening 20–19 victory at the Dallas Cowboys.
-On September 18, 2016, Goodson made his professional regular season debut in the New York Giants’ 16–14 victory against the New Orleans Saints in Week 2.
+Goodson was inactive for the Giants' season-opening 20–19 victory at the Dallas Cowboys.
+On September 18, 2016, Goodson made his professional regular season debut in the Giants' 16–13 victory against the New Orleans Saints in Week 2.
 On December 18, 2016, Goodson collected a season-high four combined tackles and forced a fumble during a 17–6 victory against the Detroit Lions in Week 15.
 He finished his rookie season in 2016 with nine combined tackles (five solo) and one forced fumble in 15 games and zero starts.
 Goodson primarily played special teams and was limited to 14 snaps on defense.

 2017

 Goodson entered training camp slated as the starting middle linebacker.
 Defensive coordinator Steve Spagnuolo held a competition between Goodson, Keenan Robinson, and Mark Herzlich during training camp.
-Head coach Ben McAdoo named Goodson the starting middle linebacker to begin the regular season.
+McAdoo named Goodson the starting middle linebacker to begin the regular season.
 He started alongside outside linebackers Devon Kennard and Jonathan Casillas.

-He made his first career start in the New York Giants’ season-opener at the Dallas Cowboys and recorded a career-high 18 combined tackles (14 solo) during a 19–3 loss.
+He made his first career start in the Giants' season-opener at the Cowboys and recorded a career-high 18 combined tackles (14 solo) during a 19–3 loss.
 Goodson was sidelined for the next two games (Weeks 3–4) due to a shin injury.
-In Week 6, he recorded six combined tackles and made a season-high two pass deflections in the Giants’ 23–10 victory at the Denver Broncos.
-He was inactive for four consecutive games (Week 9–12) and the Giants’ 30–10 loss against the Dallas Cowboys in Week 14 after injuring his ankle.
-On December 4, 2017, the New York Giants fired head coach Ben McAdoo after the Giants fell to a 2–10 record.
-Defensive coordinator Steve Spagnuolo was named the interim head coach for the last four games of the season.
+In Week 6, he recorded six combined tackles and made a season-high two pass deflections in the Giants' 23–10 victory at the Denver Broncos.
+He was inactive for four consecutive games (Week 9–12) and the Giants' 30–10 loss against the Cowboys in Week 14 after injuring his ankle.
+On December 4, 2017, the Giants fired McAdoo after the team fell to a 2–10 record.
+Spagnuolo was named the interim head coach for the last four games of the season.
 Goodson was also inactive for a Week 16 loss at the Arizona Cardinals and was subsequently placed on injured reserve on December 27, 2017.
 He finished the season with 53 combined tackles (37 solo), two pass deflections, and one forced fumble in seven games and seven starts.